Article contents

 Sending bitcoin from an exchange to any bitcoin address is relatively anonymous, as all the transactions are sent and received from the exchange itself, rather than your personal address.
 So, publicly, no one can see your personal transactions, however the exchange will know.

 Yep!
-Just head over to one of our recommended crypto platforms above, get your account set up, it only takes a few minutes, and after you deposit your cash, you’ll have some bitcoin.
+Just head over to one of our top crypto platforms above, get your account set up, it only takes a few minutes, and after you deposit your cash and click buy, you’ll have some bitcoin.

 With traditional investments, such as public companies (who have shares on stock exchanges), they have something called market capitalisation figure, to figure out how much the company is worth.